COMMUNITY MUSIC SCHOOL

 **Account balances must be paid in full by these dates for continuous enrollment.

-2. Account balances may be paid in one of three ways (for each option you will need your student's ID number):
+Account balances may be paid in one of following ways:

-5. Tuition must be paid in full before students may be registered for the following semester.
-Students may not continue lessons into the next semester until the previous semester tuition and fees are paid in full.
+Tuition must be paid in full before students may register for the following semester.
 Members of orchestras or ensembles with unpaid tuition balances from previous academic years must pay in full by the first rehearsal or will not be able to participate in the orchestra/ensemble.

 1. If the student withdraws 24 hours or more before the first lesson/class, s/he will be billed only for the $30 registration fee.
 If the student does not give 24 hours or more of notice, s/he will be billed the $30 registration fee and a $125 penalty fee.